View Joyce Bell's Obituary on knoxnews.com and share memories

 She was a member of the Temple Baptist Church.

+Joyce was preceded in death by her mother, father, brother Steve, and daughter Lorri.

-Joyce is survived her husband James (Buddy); son, Scott and John; brother Mark, and son-in-law Glen.
+Joyce is survived her husband James (Buddy); sons, Scott and John; brother Mark, and son-in-law Glen.